johnshearing/PrivateKeyVault/README.md

   * Highlight the menu option which says **Read or write a message** and press the **Enter key**.
   * Go to the private_keys folder and open the file **alices_private_key.txt**
   * Close the text editor after you have examined the file.
+  * Now remove Alice's **private** key from the keyring.
-  * Now delete Alice's private key.
-There is a menu option for this operation and you have done this before.
+    * There is a menu option for this operation and you have done this before.
   * Bob's public key is already on the keyring.
 Remember he sent it to Alice via QR-Code parade?
   * So there is no need to restore his public key.
   * Go ahead and restore his private key.